GST 2.0 GST 2.0

 There are clear opportunities.

-First, startups can make organic plant boosters and bio-fertilizers.
-The 5% GST keeps production cheap.
-Demand for sustainable farming is going up.
+First, startups can produce organic plants and organic hertilizers.
+5% GST maintains production cheaply.
+The demand for sustainable agriculture is growing.

-Next, India relies on China for specialty chemicals.
-If you make adhesives, coatings, and additives here, you can replace imports.
-Tie up with global companies to get the tech you need.
+In addition, India relies on China for special chemicals.
+If you make adhesives, coatings and ingredients, you can replace import.
+Join global companies and get the technology you need.

-Recycling and green chemistry are growing.
-Startups can build plants to recycle plastics and waste.
-GST on equipment is 18%, which keeps startup costs lower.
-With new rules forcing producers to recycle, demand for these services is strong.
+Growth of recycling and green chemistry.
+Startups can build plants for recycling plastic and waste.
+GST on the device is 18%, which maintains the cost of startus lower.
+With the new rules it forces producers to recycle, the demand for these services is strong.

-GST is opening new doors.
+GST opens a new door.
 Startups and businesses now have more ways to grow and compete.

 Read More: How to Tap into India’s $46 Billion Agri-Food Export Opportunity

-India’s personal care industry is booming.
-The market is already worth $12 billion.
-It grows by 9-10% every year.
-Social media and rising incomes drive this surge.
-People want grooming products, cosmetics, and unique items.
+Indian personal care industry is growing.
+The market is already worth $ 12 billion.
+Every year it grows by 9-10%.
+Social media and increasing income controls this increase.
+People want care, cosmetics and unique items.

-Now, GST rates are much lower.
-Soaps, shampoos, toothpaste, and more now have just 5% GST instead of 18%.
-Sewing machines, diapers, feeding bottles, notebooks, and crafts are taxed at 5% or not at all.
-This change sparks new business ideas.
+Now GST rates are much lower.
+Soaps, shampoos, toothpastes and others now have only 5% GST instead of 18%.
+Sewing, diapers, bottles, laptops and crafts are taxed to 5% or not at all.
+This change evokes new business ideas.

 Entrepreneurs now jump into herbal and natural cosmetics.
-Lower taxes let them create affordable, eco-friendly products.
+Lower taxes allow them to create available environmental products.
 They use local herbs and focus on sustainability.
 Many also cut out animal testing.

-Next, startups are making bamboo and organic diapers.
-Lower GST on diapers makes eco-friendly options possible.
-They use bamboo or plant fibers for cloth diapers.
-Eco-conscious parents love these choices.
+Bamboo startups and organic diapers begin.
+The lower GST on the diapers allows environmental options.
+They use bamboo or vegetable fibers for fabric diapers.
+Environmental parents love these choices.

 Handmade stationery and crafts also get a boost.
 Notebooks, pencils, maps, and globes now have little or no tax.
 Small businesses can make custom journals, planners, and learning kits.
 They sell in India and abroad.